5 Aphrodisiac Valentine's Cocktails to Seriously Up Your Romance Game

 2 oz.
 Gem & Bolt Mezcal + Damiana (or your own mezcal of choice)

 1 oz. black syrup (activated charcoal–cleansing)

 Mix activated charcoal and Roya Spirit together.
-Add 2 dashes of heart tincture, or about 1/4 tsp. to 5-ounce ratio.
-(Think of a tincture as an herbal extraction, like bitters).
+Add 2 dashes of heart tincture, or about 1/4 teaspoon–to–5 ounces ratio.
+(Think of a tincture as an herbal extraction, like bitters.)

 Add rose petal, dried apricot, dried date, cinnamon sticks, and cardamom pods to a liter of neutral spirit (150 proof) for one month.
 Garnish with raspberry leaf.